-In Washington, interns' responsibilities will vary.
-They will be asked to answer phones, run errands, research legislation for the Member and legislative staff, attend hearings and briefings and answer constituent letters on various issues before the House.
+In my Washington, D.C. office, internships are in-person and run throughout the fall, spring, or summer semesters for college students.
+The hours are flexible to accommodate students' hectic course schedules, but generally run 9:00 am to 6:00 pm.
+Interns' responsibilities will vary.
+They will be asked to answer phones, run errands, research legislation for the Member and legislative staff, attend hearings and briefings, assist with media clips, and answer constituent letters.
 As a result, interns learn about the legislative process and the many other functions of a congressional office.

-If you would like more information on Congressional Internships— please contact my office.
+If you would like more information on congressional internships — please contact my office.